 Meaningful weather forecasts only emerge about a week before your swim window opens.
 Confidence in good course conditions based on weather forecasts only arises about 72-48hrs before your swim.
 For this reason, swimmers are urged to "stay frosty" meaning be ready to swim anytime you are present on the island of Oahu, and inform Capt.
 Mike of your travel dates ahead of time.
-Due to the unpredictable nature of the conditions in the Ka'iwi Channel, swimmers with a flexible schedule can sign up for alerts of favorable weather and optimal course.
-If no other swimmers are scheduled, you will have the chance to take advantage of epic conditions.
-Click below to join this short list!

 As your swim date approaches I will update you with the best wind, tide and surf conditions within your swim window.
 Weather predictions are more accurate about a week before your swim window and have the most certainty about 48-72 hours before your swim.